Paris Thomas Jefferson Monuments in France

 Thomas Jefferson was an influential founding father of democracy, and he also founded the University of Virginia back in 1819, and of course to this day, he is still remembered each year on the 4th July, which of course is classed as American Independence Day.

-Thomas Jefferson resided in Paris between the years of 1785 and 1789 and one of the places he lived at was on the corner of Rue de Berri and the famous Avenue des Champs Elysees, at a place called the Hotel de Langeac.
+Now Thomas Jefferson resided in Paris between the years of 1785 and 1789 and one of the places he lived at was on the corner of Rue de Berri and the famous Avenue des Champs-Elysees, at a place called the Hotel de Langeac.
 It was here that he had his private residence and the American Embassy, which is where he even discussed business with Gilbert du Motier, the Marquis de Lafayette.

 Even though the original mansion house was demolished in the 1840s, today, you can discover a memorial plaque on the wall of another building that is in the exact same location as the Hotel de Langeac once stood.

-The plaque is positioned on the side of the building situated on the corner of Rue de Berri and at number 92 Avenue des Champs Elysees and was placed there in 1919 in a ceremony by the University of Virginia on the 100th Anniversary of when Thomas Jefferson founded the university.
+The Paris Thomas Jefferson plaque is positioned on the side of the building situated on the corner of Rue de Berri and at number 92 Avenue des Champs Elysees and was placed there in 1919 in a ceremony by the University of Virginia on the 100th Anniversary of when Thomas Jefferson founded the university.

 The plaque reads En Ce Lieu Resida Thomas Jefferson, Ministre des Etats-Unis en France 1785 - 1789.
 President des Etat-Unis 1801 - 1809, Auteur de la Declaration de l’Independence, Americaine Fondateur de l’Universite de Virginie.
 Cette Plaque a ete Apposee le 13 Avril 1919 Par Les Soins des Anciens Eleves de l’Universite de Virginie Soldats de la Guerre Mondiale.
 En Commemoration du Centenaire Anniversaire de la Fondation de l’Universite.